TORONTO, June 15 /CNW/ - The Ontario Energy Board (the Board) released

 wholesale spot market.

-The principal contributing factor for the decrease in the positive net
+The principal contributing factor for the increase in the positive net

-surplus at that time.
-Electricity prices in the wholesale spot market during
+balance was that electricity prices in the wholesale spot market during this

-this period were lower than the prices forecast by the Board.
+period were lower than the prices forecast by the Board.
+This was somewhat

 The Ontario Energy Board regulates the province's electricity and natural